There's a six-planet alignment visible in late February 2026. Sound familiar?

 When we look into the night sky and observe planets among the stars, we're really looking out across the plane of our Solar System.

-After our Sun formed, the leftover star-forming ingredients like gas and dust formed a rotating disc surrounding it.
+After our Sun formed, the leftover star-forming ingredients of gas and dust formed a rotating disc surrounding it.

-We can see this in the night sky in the shape of an imaginary line called the ecliptic, which is the path the Sun appears to travel across Earth's sky over the course of a year.
+We can see the plane of this disc in the night sky in the shape of an imaginary line called the ecliptic, which is the path the Sun appears to travel across Earth's sky over the course of a year.

-Whenever a Solar System planet is visible from Earth, it will be located near the ecliptic.
+Whenever a Solar System planet is visible from Earth, it will always be located near the ecliptic.

 That's why, when multiple planets are visible in the sky at once, they can all be found along the same path.
-It's just that this path isn't straight: it's curved.
+But this path isn't straight: it's curved.

-But that's also why multiple planets visible in the sky at once will all share the same patch of sky, relatively speaking, because when we look at the ecliptic in the sky, we're really looking out across the plane of the Solar System.
+So when multiple planets are visible in the sky at once, they'll all share the same patch of sky, relatively speaking, because when we look the planets along the ecliptic, we're really looking out across the plane of the Solar System.

-If you observe or photograph the planet parade, get in touch by emailing contactus@skyatnightmagazine.com
+If you observe or photograph the planet alignment of February 2026, get in touch by emailing contactus@skyatnightmagazine.com